raj-pranav/learn-solidity/Tutorials/Beginners/7-Units-and-global-variable.md

 Ethereum blockchain has a native cryptocurrency called "ETHER" (aka 'ETH').
 All transactions happen in `ether`.
 Ether is the second largest crypocurrency by market capitalization, `Bitcoin` being the number one.
 Miners are also rewarded using Ether.
 Currently, there is no hard cap on the maximum supply limit of Ether.

 # Expressing currency in various units
-Although Ether is the native currency for the Ethereum blockchain still, it is not the lowest denomination, which means it also also possible to send `< 1 ETH`.
+Although Ether is the native currency for the Ethereum blockchain still, it is not the lowest denomination, which means it is also possible to send `< 1 ETH`.
 Let's look at various units of currency on the Ethereum blockchain.
-Cost of performing any operation or transaction fees is normally termed as `GAS`.
+Cost of performing any operation or transaction fees is normally termed as `GAS`or Gas Fees.

 > 1 ETH = 1000000000 gwei = 1000000000000000000 wei <br>
 > 1 ETH = 10<sup>9</sup> gwei = 10<sup>18</sup> wei